This article has been deprecated. See Understanding and Configuring Cloudflare Page Rules.

 Controls which of the SSL modes is used.

-Controls how high a client threat score must be for a client will encounter a challenge page, and can be used to set part of your site to always present visitors with the Under Attack mode challenge before they can visit your site.
+Controls how high a client threat score must be for a client to see a challenge page, and can be used to set part of your site to always present visitors with the Under Attack mode challenge before they can visit your site.

 Toggles Email Obfuscation on or off.